jackseceng/TweeVEBot/readme.md

 - [x] Run in Google Cloud Platform as a Cloud Function, triggered on the first day of each month, at 10:00 GMT by GCP Cloud Scheduler and pub/sub channel

-- [x] Environment variables in GCP are set to API keys/tokens from https://dev.twitter.com
+- [x] API keys/tokens from twitter in GCP Secrets Manager

 - [ ] Report on top 3 most recently modified CVE's of the week

 - [ ] Integrate json data from https://nvd.nist.gov

-*Standalone (Depricated):*

-- [x] Tweets top 3 CVEs from https://cvedetails.com which have a CVSS score of at least 8+.

-- [x] Tweet includes recorded exploit count, affected products and generated tinyurl for more info

 ## Developed by Jack
 ![Alt Text](https://raw.githubusercontent.com/jacksec/jacksec.github.io/master/assets/img/logo.png)